Dr Teresa Piacentini

 I am an experienced researcher, teacher and activist and have spent most of my professional and academic career teaching and researching about the experiences of people seeking asylum and refugees in Scotland.
 Prior to my PhD (2012) I worked for ten years as a community interpreting Scotland, working in the asylum sector and with a range of public sector and third sector agencies.

 My teaching and research interests lie in the broad field of migration studies covering the various aspects of social, cultural and political life affecting people's experiences of making Scotland their home.
-I research and teach about ‘settlement’, belonging and a critical engagement with what we mean by 'integration'.
+I research and teach about ‘settlement’, belonging and adopt a critical engagement with what we mean by 'integration'.
 My interests extends to associational practices; access to services; community mobilisation practices; solidarity and resistance; interpreting and translation.

-three interlinked areas are central to my work:
+Three interlinked areas are central to my work:

 (1) everyday bordering practices as they relate to people in the asylum process and refugees,